TimoWess/Track-a-Tune/README.md

 WIP:
 * Downloading the album artwork

-In the future I want to support most if not all of the features that the original Snip program supports.
+In the future I want to support most if not all of the features that the Snip program supports.
 This includes:
 * Choosing the output directory
 * Support for the iTunes API